numpy/numpy/doc/neps/new-iterator-ufunc.rst

 --------

 A copy function using the iterator.
-The ``order`` parameter is used to force the memory layout of the allocated result.
+The ``order`` parameter is used to control the memory layout of the allocated result.

 If the input is a reference type, this function will fail.